Lightweight integration of 3D features to improve 2D image segmentation: Experiments

-From these observations, we can conclude that our approach offers competitive performances compared to RGBD approaches (Deeplabv3+, Resnet101 on RGBD (HHA)) with half the number of parameters.
-However, with new heavier architectures it is possible to obtain better results.
-Still, our approach outperforms CMX results on the ScanNet validation dataset.
+From these observations, we can conclude that our approach offers competitive performances compared to RGBD approaches (Deeplabv3+, ResNet-101 on RGBD (HHA)) with half the number of parameters.
+However, replacing U-Net34 with new heavier 2D backbone (such as SegFormer) in our architecture yields even better results.

 Several reasons explain the relative under-performance of our method on the 2D-3D-S dataset, where heavier architectures are more powerful.
-For this dataset, we down-sampled the cloud to keep 60\% of the points.
-The feature map is sparser than the depth image used in \cite{cao2021shapeconv} or \cite{liu2022cmx}.
-It is also sparser than the feature maps obtained in the ScanNet dataset.
-On average, 15\% of the pixels have a corresponding point on the ScanNet (10\% for the 2D-3D-S).
+Firstly, the image resolution taken during training makes the U-Net34 light 2D-backbone weaker compared to heavier architecture : methods with a larger receptive field, such as SegFormer, will give better result.
+Secondly, for this dataset, we down-sampled the point set to keep 60\% of the points.
+The feature map is thus sparser than the depth image used in ShapeConv~\citep{cao2021shapeconv} or CMX~\citep{liu2022cmx}.
+It is even sparser than the feature maps obtained in the ScanNet dataset.
+On average, 15\% of the pixels have a corresponding point on the ScanNet against 10\% in our experiments with 2D-3D-S. However, compared to the 2D baseline, our approach obtains significant mIoU score gain, highlighting the 3D contribution for the image segmentation task.

+Similarly to the U-Net34, a much stronger 2D backbone -such as the SegFormer-B2 architecture- also benefits from the 3D features encoded by the LPointNet network, as can be seen in Figure\ref{fig:segImg3}.